CommonAccord/Cmacc-Org/Doc/Wx/com/ycombinator/SeriesAA/Form/BoardConsent_v01.md

-Doc.Title={Co.Name.Full} Action By Unanimous Written Consent of the Board of Directors
+Doc.Ti={Co.Name.Full} Action By Unanimous Written Consent of the Board of Directors

 0.Ti=</i>